ElzbietaSkrzypek/GAME-PONG/README.md

 Using python3 there is no need to install any requirements, used in this project time module was preinstalled in python3 version.

-Clone repo and enjoy your PONG game!
+Clone repo run main.py and enjoy your PONG game!